IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 Use the previous command to monitor CPU, memory, network, and disk I/O usage in real time.
 Press `Ctrl+C` to stop monitoring.

-7. Enter container with bash shell
+7. Enter container with bash shell:

 ```bash
 docker exec -it db2server bash